wadakatu/laravel-spectrum/docs/en/faq.md

 ### Q: What is Laravel Spectrum?

-**A:** Laravel Spectrum is a zero-annotation API documentation generation tool for Laravel and Lumen.
+**A:** Laravel Spectrum is a zero-annotation API documentation generation tool for Laravel.
 It analyzes existing code and automatically generates OpenAPI 3.0 specification documentation.
 You can generate documentation directly from code without writing annotations or comments.

-### Q: Which versions of Laravel/Lumen are supported?
+### Q: Which versions of Laravel are supported?

 **A:** The following versions are supported:
 - Laravel 10.x, 11.x, 12.x
-- Lumen 10.x, 11.x, 12.x
 - PHP 8.1 or higher

 ### Q: Can I integrate it into an existing project?